pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         - ``timeout = 0``:     non-blocking mode (return immediately on read)
         - ``timeout = x``:     set timeout to ``x`` seconds (float allowed)

+        Note that enabling both flow control methods (*xonxoff* and *rtscts*) together may not be supported.
+It is common to use one of the methods at once, not both.

     .. method:: open()